framasoft/mobilizon/CONTRIBUTING.md

 Unsure where to begin contributing?
 You can start by looking through issues tagged with:

-* [`first-timers-only`](https://www.firsttimersonly.com)- issues which should only require a few lines of code, and a test or two.
+* [`first-timers-only`](https://framagit.org/framasoft/mobilizon/issues?scope=all&utf8=✓&state=opened&label_name[]=🌱 first-timers-only) [https://www.firsttimersonly.com](https://www.firsttimersonly.com)- issues which should only require a few lines of code, and a test or two.
-* `help-wanted` - issues which should be a bit more involved than `first-timers-only` issues.
+* [`help-wanted`](https://framagit.org/framasoft/mobilizon/issues?label_name[]=🙏 help-wanted) - issues which should be a bit more involved than `first-timers-only` issues.

 #### Local development

 Mobilizon can be developed locally.
-For instructions on how to do this, please see [the documentation](https://framagit.org/framasoft/mobilizon/wikis/install).
+For instructions on how to do this, please see [the documentation](development.html).

 #### Coding & git practices

 * We use GitLab's merge requests as our code review tool
 * We encourage any dev to comment on merge requests and we think of the merge request not as a "please approve my code" but as a space for co-developing.
 * We develop features on separate branches identified by issue numbers.
-* We use merge to `develop` (not rebase) so that commits related to an issue can be retroactively explored.
 * We don't currently use release branches or tags because we don't have release management at this phase of development.

 #### How to make changes

-* Make your changes on a seperate branch which includes an issue number e.g. `1234-some-new-feature` where 1234 is the issue number where the feature is documented.
+* Make your changes on a separate branch which includes an issue number e.g. `1234-some-new-feature` where 1234 is the issue number where the feature is documented.
 Make sure the branch is based on `develop`.
 * Do not commit changes to files that are irrelevant to your feature or bugfix.
 * Use commit messages descriptive of your changes.
 * Push to the upstream of your new branch.